QRYu/Spatially-Resolved-Stochastic-Cluster-Dynamics-SRSCD-simulator-with-Qianran-Yu-/README.md

 ****Input files***
 The users need to manually create input files to run specific cases.
 These input files are:
--damage.txt: see "damage.cpp/damage()"
+- damage.txt: see "damage.cpp/damage()"
--cpdf#.txt : the number of cpdf files should be equal to the declared number of points (constant.h), see "cpdf.cpp/cpdf()" -restart.txt : this file is needed when you want to continue the simulation from a previous result, see "SCDWrapper.cpp/restart()"
+- cpdf#.txt : the number of cpdf files should be equal to the declared number of points (constant.h), see "cpdf.cpp/cpdf()"
+- restart.txt : this file is needed when you want to continue the simulation from a previous result, see "SCDWrapper.cpp/restart()"
--sink.txt: store sink absorption information from previous result, see "SCDWrapper.cpp/restart()"
+- sink.txt: store sink absorption information from previous result, see "SCDWrapper.cpp/restart()"